davisonio/darkage/README.md

      [Slate]

   Silt: granular material of a size somewhere between sand and clay.
-     It brokes in 4 Silt Lumps.
+     It brakes in 4 Silt Lumps.

      CRAFT -> 1
      [Silt Lump] [Silt Lump]